Stability and bifurcation of 2D viscous primitive equations with full diffusion: Introduction

 When $T_0 < T_1$, the basic state \eqref{steady-state-0} represents an equilibrium configuration with hotter fluid overlying colder fluid—a scenario opposite to the classical Rayleigh–Bénard instability.
 From a physical standpoint, this configuration is expected to be nonlinearly stable.
 In recent years, the nonlinear stability analysis of this basic state within the Boussinesq framework has attracted considerable attention from applied mathematicians.
 Doering et al.\cite{Doering2018} established stability and long-time behavior of perturbations near the basic state for the 2D Boussinesq equations with only velocity dissipation.
 Castro et al. \cite{Castro2019} proved the asymptotic stability of the basic state for the 2D Boussinesq system augmented by a velocity damping term.
 Tao \cite{Tao2020} investigated the stability of perturbations about the basic state for the 2D Boussinesq equations without thermal diffusion in a periodic domain.
 Further extending these results, Lai et al. \cite{Lai2021} derived optimal decay estimates for perturbations of the basic state in the 2D Boussinesq equations with partial dissipation.
 Adhikari et al. \cite{Adhikari2022} analyzed the stability of the basic state for the 2D Boussinesq system with horizontal dissipation and vertical thermal diffusion.
-For a more comprehensive overview of recent developments in the nonlinear stability analysis of the basic state with or without shear flows, we refer readers to the recent work \cite{Masmoudi2022,Jang2023, Zhang2023} and references therein.
+For a more comprehensive exposition of recent developments concerning the nonlinear stability of the basic state, including cases with and without shear flows, we refer the reader to \cite{Masmoudi2022,Jang2023, Zhang2023}, along with the pertinent literature cited therein.